AliciaMay/Cyclistic_Capstone_Project/README.md

 df3 <- read.csv("202203-divvy-tripdata.csv")
 ```

-I followed up with using the bind_rows function to make one single data frame to analyze.
-Then inspected the results by checking the columns, rows and a summary of the data.
+The bind_rows function was used to make one large single data frame to analyze.
+Then inspection of the results was performed by checking the columns, rows, and a summary of the data.

 ```
 all_trips <- bind_rows(df1,df2,df3,df4,df5,df6,df7,df8,df9,df10,df11,df12)